Skip to main content

 • Sadness

-• Difficulty sleeping, struggling with staying asleep, falling asleep, or oversleeping
+• Difficulty sleeping, struggling with staying asleep, falling asleep, or oversleeping.

-• Decreased energy, "feeling exhausted," fatigued, or "sluggish"
+• Decreased energy, "feeling exhausted," or fatigued.

 • Unexplained weight gain/loss

-• Loss of interest or pleasure in hobbies or activities
+• Loss of interest or pleasure in hobbies or activities.

-• Feelings of hopelessness and/or helplessness
+• Feelings of hopelessness and/or helplessness.

 • Irritability

-• Feelings of guilt
+• Feelings of guilt.

-• Thoughts of death or suicide
+• Thoughts of death or suicide.

-• Suicide Attempts
+• Suicide Attempts.

 Prevalence

-According to the National Institute of Mental Health, major depression is still one of the most common mental disorders in the United States (NIMH, 2019) affecting just over 17 million adults or seven percent of all U.S. adults.
+According to the National Institute of Mental Health, major depression is one of the most common mental disorders in the United States (NIMH, 2019) affecting just over 17 million adults or seven percent of all U.S. adults.
 This was higher in females than males and highest among individual 18-25.

 Things you can do to help yourself